 We purchase meat, poultry and eggs from suppliers worldwide.

-Meat, poultry and egg supply chains can be large contributors to greenhouse gas emissions and deforestation, issues that we are working with farmers and our suppliers to address on the ground.
+Meat, poultry and egg supply chains can be large contributors to greenhouse gas emissions and deforestation, issues that we are working with farmers and our suppliers to help address on the ground.
 All our suppliers are expected to comply with our Responsible Sourcing Standard.

 Our progress toward sustainable meat, poultry and egg production

-How we approach improving our supply chains of meat, poultry and eggs
+Our approach improving our supply chains of meat, poultry and eggs

 Our main sources of meat, poultry and eggs are in North America (the U.S.) and Europe (France, Germany and Spain).
 Our Responsible Sourcing Standard sets out basic, non-negotiable standards, as well as important and urgent sustainability practices that we ask our suppliers and the farmers involved in our supply chain to adhere to at all times.